 - Set the configuration mode to autoprovisioned:

 user@device# set virtual-chassis auto-provisioned

-- Configure two spine devices into the Routing Engine role:
+- Configure at least two spine devices into the Routing Engine role:

 user@device# set member member-id serial-number serial-number role routing-engine

 For instance, to configure two spine devices with the serial numbers “SERIALNUMB00” and “SERIALNUMB01” into the Routing Engine role as members 0 and 1: